alibaba/kt-connect/docs/en-us/cli/provide.md

 ### Usage

 ```
-ktctl run localservice --expose 8080
+ktctl provide localservice --expose 8080
 ```

 ### Options

 ```
 --expose value  The port that exposes
---external      If true, a public, external service is created
+--external      If specified, a public, external service is created
 ```

 ### Global Options